Bryce-Davidson/Responsive-CSS-Course/day_4/README.md

 When using viewport units for type, we can always express a specific size of type for really small screens and one for really big screens and have the viewport-units handle everything in between.

+One really helpful note is that we can use the `vmin` and the `vmax` in order to set font-sizes because it will only grow the content relative to the dimension that is no longer bigger or smaller than the other.

 ## vh

 The `vh` unit is a representation of the **viewport height** which means we can *always* load a conent block at the full height, or half the height of the viewport of the viewing device.